virtual-cast/Zenject/Documentation/SubContainers.md

 Another benefit to this approach compared to the initial approach we took is that it can be easier to follow in some ways purely by reading the code.
 You can read GameInstaller and see that it creates a subcontainer using ShipInstaller, and then you can read ShipInstaller to see all the dependencies that are inside the subcontainer.
 When using ByNewContextPrefab, we would have to leave the code and go back to unity, then find the prefab and check which installers are on it, and also look through the hierarchy for ZenjectBinding components, which can be much more difficult to follow

-## <a id="advanced-byinstaller-bymethod"></a>More Advanced Usage of ByInstaller / ByMethod
+## <a id="byinstaller-bymethod-with-kernel"></a>Using ByInstaller / ByMethod with Kernel

 In some cases you might not want to use GameObjectContext at all and instead just use ByInstaller or ByMethod like in the <a href="#hello-world-for-facades">Hello World example</a> above.
-However, there are some gotchas with this approach to be aware of.
+However, there are some gotchas with this approach to be aware of:

-One issue is that if you wanted to add some ITickable's or IInitializable's or IDisposable's to the sub-container it would not work.
+1. Interfaces such as ITickable / IInitializable / IDisposable will not work out of the box
+2. Any game objects that are instantiated inside the subcontainer will not be disposed with the subcontainer

 For example, you might try doing this:

 ```csharp
 public class GoodbyeHandler : IDisposable